ALRW/dayAsADev/courseSections/section7.md

 Navbar
 -----

-Now that we have access to bootstrap lets move forward to the next user story.
+Now that we have access to bootstrap let's move forward to the next user story.

 Update the `<body> ... </body>` section of your `index.erb` file with the following: